Computability Theory, Nonstandard Analysis, and their connections

 We prove the main \emph{negative} result of this section, namely that $\P_{0}+\paai+\LMP$ does not prove $\ATR_{0}^{\st}$.
 Regarding definitions, $\ATR_{0}$ is $\ACA_{0}$ plus the second-order schema: \be\tag{$\ATR_{\theta}$} (\forall X^{1})\big[\WO(X)\di (\exists Y^{1})H_{\theta}(X, Y) \big], \ee for any arithmetical $\theta$, and where $\WO(X)$ expresses that $X$ is a countable well-ordering and $H_{\theta}(X, Y)$ expresses that $Y$ is the result from iterating $\theta$ along $X$.
 More details and related results may be found in \cite{simpson2}*{V.2}.

 Secondly, to gain some intuitions regarding $\paai$ and $\ATR_{0}$, we list a few facts which are merely the nonstandard analogues of well-known results, and thus readily proved.
-For instance, an early theorem of higher-order computability theory going back to Kleene (See \cite{longmann}*{Theorem 5.4.1} or \cites{Sacks.high, Rogers}) states that the functions computable in $\exists^{2}$ are exactly the $\Delta_{1}^{1}$ (or \emph{hyperarithmetical}) functions.
+For instance, an early theorem of higher-order computability theory going back to Kleene (see \cite{longmann}*{Theorem 5.4.1} or \cites{Sacks.high, Rogers}) states that the functions computable in $\exists^{2}$ are exactly the $\Delta_{1}^{1}$ (or \emph{hyperarithmetical}) functions.
 The nonstandard counterpart of $\exists^{2}$ (actually the equivalent $\mu^{2}$) is $\paai$ and we thus expect that $\P+\paai$ can prove comprehension for $\Delta_{1}^{1}$-sets (relative to `st').
-This suspicion is correct: \begin{thm} The system $\P_{0}+\paai$ proves $\big(\Delta_{1}^{1}\textup{\textsf{-CA}}\big)^{\st}$, i.e.\ we have for all standard $f^{1}, g^{1}$ that
+This suspicion turns out to be correct, as follows. \begin{thm} The system $\P_{0}+\paai$ proves $\big(\Delta_{1}^{1}\textup{\textsf{-CA}}\big)^{\st}$, i.e.\ we have for all standard $f^{1}, g^{1}$ that